biolink/biolinkml/tests/test_biolink_model/source/markdown/FrequencyQualifierMixin.md

 ## Children

- * [entity to feature or disease qualifiers](entity to feature or disease qualifiers.md) - Qualifiers for entity to disease or phenotype associations
+ * [EntityToFeatureOrDiseaseQualifiers](EntityToFeatureOrDiseaseQualifiers.md) - Qualifiers for entity to disease or phenotype associations

 ## Mixin for

- * [variant to population association](variant to population association.md) (mixin)  - An association between a variant and a population, where the variant has particular frequency in the population
+ * [VariantToPopulationAssociation](VariantToPopulationAssociation.md) (mixin)  - An association between a variant and a population, where the variant has particular frequency in the population

 ## Referenced by class